CharitaaAndey/Agile-Individual-Project/.github/ISSUE_TEMPLATE/Acceptance criteria3.md

 - **Given** a successful deployment on either GitHub Pages or Vercel,
 - **When** new changes are deployed,
 - **Then** the previous deployment artifacts are properly archived or removed to avoid clutter and maintain a clean deployment history.

+- **Given** a successful deployment,
+- **When** accessing the deployed web system on GitHub Pages or Vercel,
+- **Then** the web system is functional, responsive, and behaves as expected based on the latest changes.

+- **Given** the automated deployment process,
+- **When** changes are made to the deployment workflow or infrastructure,
+- **Then** the changes are reviewed and tested to ensure they do not introduce regressions or issues in the deployment process.